Advanced search

 4.7 Effects on ability to drive and use machines

-Epcoritamab has minor influence on the ability to drive and use machines.
-Due to the potential for neurological events, such as ICANS, patients who experience neurological signs and symptoms should be advised not to drive, cycle or use tools or potentially dangerous machines until symptoms resolve.
+Epcoritamab has major influence on the ability to drive and use machines.
+Due to the potential for neurological events, such as ICANS, patients receiving epcoritamab are at risk of altered level of consciousness (see section 4.4).
+Patients who experience neurological signs and symptoms should be advised not to drive, cycle or use tools or potentially dangerous machines until symptoms resolve.

 4.8 Undesirable effects